openads-project/simulation_adapter/README.md

 # carla_its_adapter

-This package contains the CarlaItsAdapterNode - a simple ROS Node that converts incoming messages from the [carla-its-converter](https://gitlab.ika.rwth-aachen.de/fb-fi/simulation/carla/carla_its_converter) and publishes some of the [fb-fi defined ros messages](https://gitlab.ika.rwth-aachen.de/fb-fi/definitions) in map and base_link frame.
-Moreover the node is capable to call a service to load a lanelet-map by parsing the available OpenDRIVE map.
+This package contains the CarlaItsAdapterNode - a simple ROS 2 Node that converts incoming messages from the [carla_its_converter](https://gitlab.ika.rwth-aachen.de/fb-fi/simulation/carla/carla_its_converter) to `map` and `base_link` frame.
+Moreover, the node is capable to call a service to load a lanelet-map  by parsing the available OpenDRIVE map.

 - [Nodes](#nodes)
   - [carla_its_adapter/CarlaItsAdapterNode](#carla_its_adaptercarlait_adapternode)